 13. Measure impact

 Measuring the impact of thought leadership is one of the most difficult tasks associated with thought leadership strategy.
 Many of the benefits of thought leadership require measurement runways beyond the attention span of most organizations.
 The easiest measure comes from direct sales tied to thought leadership.
-Regardless if the thought leadership strategy focuses on lead generation and sales or not, the sales team needs to include thought leadership campaigns in their CRM sources so the origination of a lead can be attributed to the thought leadership investment.
+Regardless if the thought leadership strategy focuses on lead generation and sales or not, the sales team needs to include thought leadership campaigns in their CRM sources so that the origination of a lead can be attributed to the thought leadership investment.
 Don’t let even good sales responses to thought leadership derail capturing more subtle metrics.

 Larger impacts, such as market perception or brand equity, require surveys, often best conducted and validated by third parties.
 This can be expensive and probably falls outside of the range of the thought leadership program.
 Many organizations, however, conduct brand tracking or other surveys.
 Getting a question or two into an existing survey often proves less expensive than initiating a new survey.

 Other approaches include social media sentiment analysis where the social media, as well as media coverage act as input for insights about how well messages are playing out.
 Previously press mentions were enough, but now understanding the social media reaction is also a good indicator of how well the message resonates with the intended audiences.
 And unlike traditional trade publications, information about audiences is much easier to acquire from social media making the metric more specific and meaningful.
 Similar technology can also be applied to reputation management.

 Organizations should avoid measuring content views as the primary approach to measuring success.
 It isn’t that people reading the content is bad, but that a content-centric, rather than perception-centric measurement approach may lead to creating content just to keep the content views metrics good.
 If the right people are reading the content, and the reading doesn’t convert into another metric (sales or perception) then views don’t matter.